 Cartagena hosts festivals all year long, both during the day as well as the evenings.

-For example, Cartagena’s classical and electronic (called “Storyland”) music festivals are in January, Colombia’s movie festival and “Hay Festival” (a book festival) is in February, and the Miss Colombia contest is in March.
+For example, Cartagena’s classical and electronic (called “Storyland”) music festivals are in January, Colombia’s movie festival and “Hay Festival” (a book festival) are in January, and the Miss Colombia contest is in November.

 There are also festivals nearby, such as the Carnavales de Barranquilla, which takes place end of February and is just an hour drive north-bound.